KAIST-VML/KOCCA-UVTextureTransfer/README.md

 ```
 python transfer_textures.py data/source data/target
 ```
-Assuming you computed the diffusion 3D features, this code will transfer the source textures from the source UV to the target UV.
+Provided that you computed the diffusion 3D features, this code will transfer the source textures from the source UV to the target UV.

 ## Evaluation
 ### Creating ground truth texture output